What is breast implant revision?

 Some women may have had several breast implant revision procedures to treat capsular contracture.
 The thickness of the soft tissues begins to diminish with repeated surgical procedures and may increase the risk of the implant or its edges being visible.
 The risk of implant rippling is also higher.
 The best option is to carry out fat transfer to the breast while performing breast implant revision in the same procedure.
 This is also known as hybrid breast augmentation.

-Revision breast implant surgery will be required if the outer shell of a breast implant loses its integrity which may lead to deflation for saline implants or deformation of silicone implants.
+Revision breast implant surgery will be required if the outer shell of a breast implant loses its integrity, which may lead to deflation for saline implants or deformation of silicone implants.
 The rupture of saline implants is easy to recognise, with an obvious reduction in breast size similar to a deflated balloon.
 Silicone implant rupture can be more difficult to diagnose.
-Patients may experience pain or discomfort in the infected breast or may notice a deformed breast appearance due to a ruptured implant.
+Patients may experience pain or discomfort in the affected breast or notice a deformed appearance due to a ruptured implant.

 The position of breast implants may change if the breast pocket is excessively large in a certain direction.
 Breast implants may migrate downwards or upwards.
 They can also migrate outwards towards the armpit or inwards, known as symmastia.
 The best way to prevent or minimise these issues is to ensure meticulous surgical technique is used throughout the procedure.
 Our expert breast specialists are experienced in creating breast pockets with precise dimensions to accommodate the size of your chosen implant.
 This helps to prevent implant displacement and possible malposition.
 Patients who choose excessively large implants have a higher risk of developing implant displacement.
 Implants that are 500cc or larger are more likely to migrate downwards or outwards due to their heavier nature.
 Implants that are positioned over the muscle, also known as the subglandular approach, have a greater risk of downward displacement.
 Implants placed beneath the muscle are more likely to displace outwards.